 So there is a bit of a European tradition to visit Christmas villages whilst getting ready for Christmas.
-Their origin is Germany, but the villages are a part of getting ready for the holidays.
+Their origin is Germany, but the villages are a part of getting ready for

 It's like going to a summer arts or crafts fair.
 The only difference being that the vendors are in small wooden chalets for their booths.
 It is interesting how this limits the number of potential customers a booth-minder can manage.
 If you intend to purchase something, you really need to be patient to catch the attention of the chalet-keeper.